 4. Pan-fried or deep-fried the pork slices

 Heat some oil in a pan.
 You can either use a pan or a wok to pan-fry the pork since it does not require very high heat.
 The cooking oil required should be minimal since more oil will render from the fat during pan-frying.

-The pork slices will become crispy if you slice them thinly.
-Pan-fried the pork slices, single layer, over medium heat for about 1 to 2 minutes each side, or until the pork turns brown.
-If you fry the pork for too long, it will become dry and hard since the pork slices are thin.
+The pork belly slices will become crispy if you slice them thinly.
+I pan-fried the pork slices, single layer, over medium heat for about 1 to 2 minutes on each side, until the pork turned brown.
+It will dry and tough if you fry the pork for too long since the pork slices are thin.
 Remove the pork slices, and leave the oil in the pan.

 5. Stir-fry the pork with the vegetables

 Now it comes to the final step of the cooking process.
 Once you have all the ingredients pre-portioned, you are ready to go.